Mortgage Refinancing

 What is mortgage refinancing?

-Mortgage refinancing is when a property owner ends their current mortgage agreement, and takes out a new one in its place.
+A mortgage refinance is when a property owner ends their current mortgage agreement, and takes out a new one in its place.
 The new mortgage does not need to be for the same amount as the old one, and it does not need to be with the same company, but it must be for the same property.
 This is why it is a “refinancing,” and it differs legally from selling your home, closing out your old mortgage through the sale, and then purchasing a new home with a new mortgage.
-In effect, a mortgage refinance is a way to reset your mortgage in its entirety while remaining where you are.
+In effect, a mortgage loan is a way to reset your mortgage in its entirety while remaining where you are.

 Why do people refinance their mortgage?